Anti-Racism Pledge 2022

 - Continue to analyse and develop our recruitment processes trying out new ways to reach Black people, people of colour and ethnic communities, and for the opportunities we offer to be of interest to them.

-- Contribute to long-term change within the community and participatory theatre sector by ensuring at least 50% of the 2021-2022 Radical Makers’ cohort is made up of Black people, people of colour and people from ethnic communities.
+- Contribute to long-term change within the community and participatory theatre sector by ensuring our Centre for Excellence in Participatory Theatre resources and events are relevant and resonate with Black people, people of colour and ethnic communities.

 - Create safe spaces, free from micro-aggressions, for Black people, people of colour and ethnic communities to work, learn and participate.

-- Evolve this pledge as we consult and develop our three-year strategic business plan.
+- Evolve this pledge as we consult and develop our plans and specific programme outputs for the year.

 Relevant Resources & Links